Clarence Whistler: Career

 Finally returning to the mat, Whistler linked up with Cannon, who saw great natural ability in Whistler.
 The two toured with limited success.
 Whistler's assault on Muldoon in the press continued.
 He issued a challenge to his old foe to wrestle him at MSG which went unheeded by Muldoon, who was already headed West on tour with Madame Modjeska.
 In the meantime, an old foe of Cannon who claimed the catch-as-catch-can championship of the world, Joe Acton, followed him to America and beat him.
 Whistler then put his own title claim up against Acton at MSG.
 The highly anticipated match went two hours to a draw but Whistler was roundly outclassed by the smaller man, losing his already-waning claim to that championship in the process, and a great deal of his public acclaim.

 Whistler won a wrestling tournament in 1883 in St. Louis, Graeco-Roman style, and placed second (to Edwin Bibby) in the catch-as-catch-can category.
 This quickly re-established his claim to the Graeco-Roman title, but it didn't translate into public interest.
 The tournament featured a number of noted wrestlers but was a financial disaster.
 Meanwhile, Muldoon was wrestling in San Francisco and creating a boom there.
 Cannon and Whistler acquiesced and lit to the Pacific Coast at the insistence of Muldoon.

 Whistler's rematch with Muldoon finally took place in San Francisco toward the end of 1883.
 It was remembered as the most exciting of the three contests.
 In the term of the day, the two bitter rivals "wrestled for blood".
 The match began at 8:30 pm and lasted nearly four hours.
 Whistler's left collarbone was broken when he was slammed harshly by Muldoon to the mat.
 He was visibly maimed.
 Whistler refused to quit the match, but the doctor disallowed him to continue, thus stopped it.
 Muldoon claimed the victory.
 The injury had a temporary healing effect on the friendship of the two.

 After Whistler physically healed up, he challenged Muldoon again.
 In their third and final match in March 1884, the two men wrestled to a defensive standstill and agreed to a draw after three hours and 10 minutes of wrestling.
 When the question of who initiated the draw of their third match arose, the two men again split, as business partners, bitterly never to rejoin.
 Muldoon left for the East as interest in the sport waned in California.
 Whistler stayed West and languished in bouts that generated limited public interest.
 In a bid to rejuvenate his career, he finally entered boxing and was soundly trounced.
-Headlining at the old Wigwam Theater in January 1885 in San Francisco, Whistler was knocked out by a local pro in the first round.
+Headlining at the old Wigwam Theater in San Francisco on January 30, 1885, Whistler was knocked out by local pro Jack Brady in the first round.
 Despite the disastrous results, Whistler indicated an interest in pursuing boxing further.